jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.22 PrewittFilter
+#### 7.9.24 PrewittFilter

-Performs a Prewitt edge-detection filter on an image.
+Performs a Prewitt edge-detection filter on an image..

 *Parameters*: